IBIO4615-AML/AML_NLU/README.md

     workers=...,
 )
 ```
 5. Train the model and obtain the normalized vectors for each of the words in your vocabulary.
-For three words of your choice, you must find and submit the 5 words that are more similar and the similarity value.
+For three words of your choice, you must find and submit the 5 words that are more similar and their similarity value.

 ```bash
 More similar to: 'bad'